awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ## Security notes<a name="cdk_pipeline_security"></a>

 Any form of continuous delivery has inherent security risks\.
-Under the AWS [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/), you are responsible for the security of your information in the AWS cloud\.
-The CDK Pipelines library gives you a head start by incorporating secure defaults and modeling best practices, but by its very nature a library that needs a high level of access to fulfill its intended purpose cannot assure complete security\.
+Under the AWS [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/), you are responsible for the security of your information in the AWS Cloud\.
+The CDK Pipelines library gives you a head start by incorporating secure defaults and modeling best practices\.

+However, by its very nature, a library that needs a high level of access to fulfill its intended purpose cannot assure complete security\.
 There are many attack vectors outside of AWS and your organization\.

-In particular, keep in mind the following\.
+In particular, keep in mind the following:
 + Be mindful of the software you depend on\.
-Vet all third\-party software you run in your pipeline, as it has the ability to change the infrastructure that gets deployed\.
+Vet all third\-party software you run in your pipeline, because it can change the infrastructure that gets deployed\.
 + Use dependency locking to prevent accidental upgrades\.
-CDK Pipelines respects `package-lock.json` and `yarn.lock` to ensure your dependencies are the ones you expect\.
+CDK Pipelines respects `package-lock.json` and `yarn.lock` to make sure that your dependencies are the ones you expect\.
 + Credentials for production environments should be short\-lived\.
-After bootstrapping and initial provisioning, there is no need for developers to have account credentials at all; changes can be deployed through the pipeline\.
-Eliminate the possibility of credentials leaking by not needing them in the first place\!
+After bootstrapping and initial provisioning, there is no need for developers to have account credentials at all\.
+Changes can be deployed through the pipeline\.
+Reduce the possibility of credentials leaking by not needing them in the first place\.

 ## Troubleshooting<a name="cdk_pipeline_troubleshooting"></a>